uib/ordbok-api/xjtei.md

   language the described word belongs to.
 The descriptions follow the language.
 The code is `nn` for Nynorsk and `nb` for Bokmål.

 * `lemmas`  The base form of the word.
-Note that the same lemma kan be used for different entries and that an entry can be indexed by multiple lemmas (when there are multiple ways to write the same word).
+Note that the same lemma can be used for different entries and that an entry can be indexed by multiple lemmas (when there are multiple ways to write the same word).
 Ref [wikipedia](https://en.wikipedia.org/wiki/Lemma_(morphology)).
 The field is